 Pre-Treatment Methods of Samples for Radiocarbon Dating

 Collagen is extracted from the bone samples based on the method of Brown et al. 1988 using a Vivaspin® filter cleaning method introduced by Bronk Ramsey et al. (2004).
+An alkali step has been added since 2014 following Brock et al. (2010).
 Measurement of C:N ratios, δ13C, and δ15N is described in ‘Stable Isotopes’.

 Cremated bone procedure follows the method of Lanting and Brindley (1998) and Lanting et al. (2001).
-As sulfur in bone interferes with the graphitisation, the CO2 gas generated by hydrolysing the sample is then sealed in quartz tubes with silver ribbon under vacuum and combusted.
+As sulfur in bone interferes with the graphitisation, the CO2 gas generated by hydrolysing the sample is heated with silver under vacuum to remove the sulfur.

 AAA (Acid-Alkali-Acid) pre-treatment is the standard treatment for charcoal, wood, peat and most plant macrofossils as in de Vries and Barendsen (1958) and Fischer and Heinemeier (2003).
-Due to the fragility of some plant macrofossils, these are treated with acid only rather than the standard AAA treatment.
+For macrofossils that have been separated from sediment using alkali treatment, an acid-only treatment is sufficient.

 Charred organic residues on potsherds